BlakeDonn/rancid-tomatillos/README.md

 **Project Description**

 * A site to view average rating for movies (not logged in)
-* A site to add person ratings for a individual user (logged in)
+* A site to add personal ratings for a individual user (logged in)
 * A site to favorite movies and toggle between a favorited movie view (logged in)
 * A site to comment on movies and see what other users have commented on, if logged in, they can make their own comments (logged / not logged in)